 - At Counseling Services you can find caring, professional, and confidential support when you need it, and all services are free to students.

 - The Kissinger Academic Center for Excellence offers both group and individualized programs and tutoring to help increase efficiency in writing, reading, and learning strategies.
 Services are free to all students.
-Also housed in the KACE are Disability Services for Students and Educational Support Services.
+Also housed in the KACE are Student Accessibility Services (SAS) and Educational Support Services.

 - The Nicholson Library staff and resources play a significant role in the student experience and ultimately student success.
 We engage students with diverse ideas and information to spark curiosity, imagination, and collaboration; foster critical thinking and scholarship, and transform them for lifelong faith and service.

 Developing an Understanding Self & Others